pltrinh1122/mcu/mcu/docs/MCU_SPECIFICATION.md

 #### **Pattern 1: Inheritance-Based Design**
-**When to apply**: Creating new MCU specifications **Implementation**: Inherit from base specification and extend with specialized requirements **Benefits**: Ensures consistency while allowing specialization
+**When to apply**: Creating new MCU specifications **Implementation**: Inherit from base specification and extend with type-specific requirements **Benefits**: Ensures consistency while allowing type-specific specialization

 #### **Pattern 2: Progressive Disclosure Integration**
 **When to apply**: Structuring MCU content